skiffer/hydra-docgpt.ai/docs/gpt-for-sheets-set-up-openai-api-keys.md

 3. Recreate the API Key and try to use [GPT, Claude, Mistral, Gemini for Sheets](https://docgpt.ai/gpt-for-sheets/) with the new (recreated) API Key

+##### ScriptError: Authorisation is required to perform that action

+Reason
+> You use a company email account, you need to use a personal email or ask admin to allow execution addons
+> You used multiple Google accounts in the same Chrome session

+Solution #1
+1. Use Personal Email

+Solution #2
+1. Create a new Chrome profile
+2. Create a new spreadsheet
+3. Try a GPT function again

+Solution #3
+- Clean up cookies in your browser
+- Login again in Google account
+- Uninstall and Install again the add-on

+Solution #4
+- Ask admin of the workspace account to allow execution add-ons

 Other possible issues could be found here: <a target="_blank" href="/docs/support-gpt-sheets-docs-slides-forms-gmail/">Troubleshooting</a>

 #### Useful links
 - <a href="https://platform.openai.com/docs/guides/rate-limits?context=tier-free" rel="nofollow" target="_blank">How to increase — Rate Limits for Open AI Keys </a>